albert-decatur/openaddress-ma-sources/README.md

 Note that towns in Dukes and Nantucket counties may be in Mass state plane islands rather than mainland.
 A small handful of points appear to be well outside MA.

+Note: at least 22 does not have entries for FULL_STR and ADDR_NUM.
+Used SITE_ADDR instead.